-- The Plan of Study for both the Thesis and Course Work options must be developed in consultation with the student's Faculty Advisor and approved by the CEE Program Graduate Advisor by the end of the first quarter of enrollment.
-Timely submission of the Plan of Study is necessary in order to receive email alerts regarding the graduation process and deadlines. - 2.
+- 1. The Plan of Study for both the Thesis and Course Work options must be developed in consultation with the student's Faculty Advisor and approved by the CEE Program Graduate Advisor by the end of the first quarter of enrollment.
+Timely submission of the Plan of Study is necessary to receive email alerts regarding the graduation process and deadlines. - 2.
 Complete 3 quarters of CEE 295: Seminars in CEE. - 3.
 Discuss with your advisor early on whether the Thesis or Course Work option best suits your interests.
 Students in the MS/PhD track may select either option.
 Students interested in the Thesis option are required to first identify a Faculty Advisor. - 4.
-Advance to Candidacy one quarter prior to graduating (send a request by email to CEE Graduate Coordinator).
+Advancement to Candidacy at least one quarter prior to graduating (submit form to CEE Graduate Coordinator).
 Please contact the CEE Graduate Coordinator to initiate the MS Advancement form via DocuSign on your behalf.
-Note: The Department must receive your request at least two weeks prior to the campus deadline. - a.
-MS Advancement Form (Course Work option) - b.
+Note: The Department must receive forms at least two weeks prior to the campus deadline. - a.
+MS Advancement Form (Course Work option) & Thesis Option Policy - b.
 MS Advancement Form (Thesis option) - 5.
 Complete the course requirements (see below under Options 1 & 2). - 6.
-Submit the MS Exit Survey during your last quarter: https://grad.uci.edu/current-students/registrar-and-degree-completion/
+Submit the MS Exit Survey during your last quarter: https://grad.uci.edu/current-students/registrar-and-degree-completion/.

-Department Policy on Reduced Fee Part-Time Study or Filing Fee Petitions: As part of the approval process, your committee must review a draft of your thesis prior to the Program Graduate Advisor deciding on your Part-Time or Filing Fee request.
+Department Policy on Reduced Fee Part-Time Study or Filing Fee Petitions: As part of the approval process, your committee must review a draft of your thesis prior to the Program Graduate Advisor making a decision on your Part-Time or Filing Fee request.
 You will need to submit the petition and an electronic draft of your thesis to the Graduate Coordinator at least two weeks prior to the campus deadline.